 Sift in almond flour, about 3 tablespoons at a time, folding slowly after each addition, until all the flour is added.

-Pour into cake pan and bake at for 20-25 minutes, or until golden browned and springy when you touch it.
+Pour into the ungreased cake pan and bake at for 20-25 minutes, or until golden browned and springy when you touch it.

 Invert the cake pan to cool.
 Once the cake is cool, remove from pan and frost with the recipe below, top with coconut whipped cream and berries, or eat as is.